ruestgeo/PracticeProjects/JavaProjects/README.md

-# JavaGames
+# JavaProjects
-A collection of games for a Java server; made for practice
+A collection of small Java projects; made for practice